 Harold Evans remembers growing up in Lowry's Manchester

 The Tate gallery's wonderful, if belated, exhibition of the work of L.S.
 Lowry evokes bitter-sweet memories of growing up in his landscape of mill chimneys and two-up, two-down terraced houses spotted with pubs, churches and corner shops and sooty relics of the industrial revolution.
-Somehow or other in the vast urban sprawl of Manchester and Salford, without a blade of grass, still less village greens or grand town squares, people coalesced into little neighborly communities.
-On our move from Patricroft to Failsworth, my mother started a little grocery out of our front parlor and the new neighbors sprang to her aid against competition from the mighty Co-op.
+Somehow or other in the vast urban sprawl of Manchester and Salford, without a blade of grass, still less village greens or grand town squares, people coalesced into little neighbourly communities.
+On our move from Patricroft to Failsworth, my mother started a little grocery out of our front parlour and the new neighbours sprang to her aid against competition from the mighty Co-op.

 The warmth is not what strikes a viewer of Lowry's work.
 He populated his fine architectural drawings with crowds of figures, anonymous in black, invariably bent forward against the adversities of northern life.
 Coal fires in every home and the thousands of tall, smoky chimneys – we could count 40 from our backyard – condemned Lancastrians to five times the national rate of bronchitis.
-When I got to know Lowry in the fifties, interviewing him at his home for the upstart Granada television, it was borne in on me how much he empathized with 'the folk'.
-It was his dying regret, according to the critic John Heilpern, that having declined all sorts of honors, he was never offered the one he would have treasured: being named a freeman of the city he forever embedded in our imaginations.
+When I got to know Lowry in the fifties, interviewing him at his home for the upstart Granada television, it was borne in on me how much he empathised with 'the folk'.
+It was his dying regret, according to the critic John Heilpern, that having declined all sorts of honours, he was never offered the one he would have treasured: being named a freeman of the city he forever embedded in our imaginations.

 Lowry's The Steps at Wick (1937), one of the paintings of his Bonhams is offering for sale this autumn, made an indelible impression on me.
 On the pavement below the daunting rows of broad steps rising to a smoky plateau, you'll see an urchin in short trousers pushing a crude handcart propelled on a couple of old baby carriage wheels.
 I'd be nearly ten then.
-There's a small lifeless figure in the pushcart, so I guess it must be around November 5th, the time of year when my brother, Fred, and I would stuff old newspapers into a discarded suit of Dad's, stick a colored mask and floppy bonnet on the biggest turnip we could find, and take turns pushing the dummy around Lowry's streets chanting, "please to remember the Fifth of November".
+There's a small lifeless figure in the pushcart, so I guess it must be around November 5th, the time of year when my brother, Fred, and I would stuff old newspapers into a discarded suit of Dad's, stick a coloured mask and floppy bonnet on the biggest turnip we could find, and take turns pushing the dummy around Lowry's streets chanting, "please to remember the Fifth of November".
 The fifth, of course, was the date of the gunpowder plot of November 1605 when our effigy, Guy Fawkes, was discovered in a cellar of the House of Lords intent on blowing up Parliament.
 I can't say the folks in our street seethed with resentment about Captain Guy, but they cheerfully coughed up "a penny for the Guy" to enable us to buy fireworks for his immolation.

 The streets were central to the lives of youngsters like me.
 We'd line up for a weekly treat seeing Bob Hope and the Three Stooges at the local Palace cinema, never miss the adventures of Bob Cherry at Greyfriars public school in The Magnet magazine, but most of the fun was homemade: marbles, yo-yos, hop scotch (at which the girls were better), whipping a spinning top, bowling a hoop, cricket under a gas lamp with tennis ball, the lamppost for a wicket.